internetarchive/openlibrary/openlibrary/coverstore/README.md

 As of 2022-11 there are 5,692,598 unarchived covers on ol-covers0 and archival hasn't occurred since 2014-11-29`.
 This 5.7M number is sufficiently large that running `/openlibrary/openlibrary/coverstore/archive.py` `archive()` is still hanging after 5 minutes when trying to query for all unarchived covers.

 As a result, it is recommended to adjust the cover query for unarchived items within archive.py to batch using some limit e.g. 1000.
-Also note that an initial `id` is specified (which is the last known successfuly archived ID in `2014-11-29`):
+Also note that an initial `id` is specified (which is the last known successfully archived ID in `2014-11-29`):

 ```
 covers = _db.select('cover', where='archived=$f and id>6708293', order='id', vars={'f': False}, limit=1000)